It’s Time to Kick This Notion About Remote Work

 Why are people so skeptical of a great work situation in today’s society?

 When I started really looking into this question, I was perplexed.
-The amount of jobs available that are flexible and remote are really on the up and up – there are thousands of fabulous and reputable companies who want to offer the same autonomy to their employees as we do.
+The number of jobs available that are flexible and remote are really on the up and up – there are thousands of fabulous and reputable companies who want to offer the same autonomy to their employees as we do.
 Why are people still so skittish?

 Well, they actually have a good reason.